Liquefied natural gas: Global Trade

 In the mid-1990s, LNG was a buyer's market.
 At the request of buyers, the SPAs began to adopt some flexibilities on volume and price.
 The buyers had more upward and downward flexibilities in TOP, and short-term SPAs less than 16 years came into effect.
 At the same time, alternative destinations for cargo and arbitrage were also allowed.
 By the turn of the 21st century, the market was again in favor of sellers.
 However, sellers have become more sophisticated and are now proposing sharing of arbitrage opportunities and moving away from S-curve pricing.

 President Trump visits the Cameron LNG Export Terminal in Louisiana, May 2019.

 Research from Global Energy Monitor in 2019 warned that up to US$1.3 trillion in new LNG export and import infrastructure currently under development is at significant risk of becoming stranded, as global gas risks becoming oversupplied, particularly if the United States and Canada play a larger role.
+Also, demand for LNG will decline as economies decarbonise.

 The current surge in unconventional oil and gas in the U.S. has resulted in lower gas prices in the U.S. This has led to discussions in Asia' oil linked gas markets to import gas based on Henry Hub index.
-Recent high level conference in Vancouver, the Pacific Energy Summit 2013 Pacific Energy Summit 2013 convened policy makers and experts from Asia and the U.S. to discuss LNG trade relations between these regions.

 Receiving terminals exist in about 40 countries, including Belgium, Chile, China, the Dominican Republic, France, Greece, India, Italy, Japan, Korea, Poland, Spain, Taiwan, the UK, the US, among others.
 Plans exist for Bahrain, Germany, Ghana, Morocco, Philippines, Vietnam and others to also construct new receiving (regasification) terminals.